SDK-NETWORKS/CONNECTOR/README.md

 - Provides clear prompts and error messages, improving user experience.

 5.Graceful Exit:
-- Supports user interruptions with Ctrl+C, allowing users to exit loops and close the Telnet session cleanly.
+- Supports user interruptions with **Ctrl+C**, allowing users to exit loops and close the Telnet session cleanly.
 - Automatically closes the Telnet connection when the user is done.

 6.Timeout Mechanism: